bjartejensen/book-app/README.md

 The book-store module is lazy-loaded in the app as specified in the `app-rounting.module.ts`.

+## Testing

+Testing have been conducted as `component-testing` at the UI-component level and `E2E-test` on the Feature-component level and all testing is done in Cypress.

+A preliminary GitHub Actions workflow has been set up for `linting` and `component-testing`. `E2E-test` is performed locally.

 ## Solid

 Throughout the application I have tried to separate responsibility between components.
 The SMART/DUMB component distinction is an important way to structure and delegate the responsibility, where DUMB component only receives data via @Input() and only emits data via @Output().

 Leveraging Angular’s dependency injection mechanism allows for injection of interfaces rather than class instances.
-This is an important feature because we can provision highly tailored api’s to SMART components in need of a certain slice of a service, in turn adhering to both the Interface Segregation Principle and Dependency Inversion Principle. (and indirectly also staying in line with Liskov’s substitution principle)
+This is an important feature because we can provision highly tailored api’s to SMART components in need of a certain slice of a service, in turn adhering to both the Interface Segregation Principle and Dependency Inversion Principle.

-## Testing

-Testing have been conducted as `component-testing` at the UI-component level and `E2E-test` on the Feature-component level and all testing is done in Cypress.

-A priliminary GitHub Actions workflow has been set up for `linting` and `component-testing` and `E2E-test`.

 ## External Dependencies